DataBranner/AlgorithmPlay/python_permutation/README.md

 ## Permutation

-Generate a list of all the permutations of an input list.
+Generate a list of all the permutations of an input list; return the permutations as a list of tuples.

 There are recursive and dynamic (recursive with memoization) versions.